ArnavGoel03/Power-grid-analysis/README.md

 This project analyzes major U.S. power outages in the continental United States between 2000 and 2016, using a dataset compiled from the U.S. Department of Energy.
 A “major outage” is defined as an event that affects at least 50,000 customers or causes an unplanned firm load loss of at least 300 MW.

-Our cleaned dataset contains **TODO: fill in number of rows** outages and 57 columns.
+Our cleaned dataset contains 1534 outages and 53 columns.
 We focus on:

 - `OUTAGE.DURATION` – total duration of the outage in minutes
 - `CAUSE.CATEGORY` – high level cause (for example, severe weather, equipment failure, intentional attack)